dell/redfish-ansible-module/README.md

 These files are in the format *{{host}}_{{datatype}}_{{datestamp}}* and each contains valuable server information.

 All server data is returned in JSON format and where appropriate it is extracted into an easy-to-read format.
-In this case, the file *r630_info_20170615_132201.txt* contains server data that has already been parsed for consumption.
+In this case, the file *webserver1_info_20170615_132201.txt* contains server data that has already been parsed for consumption.

 The SELogs file is in JSON format but its relevant data can be easily read with any JSON parser.
-For example, using the [jq] (https://stedolan.github.io/jq/) parser:
+For example, using the [jq](https://stedolan.github.io/jq/) parser:

 ```
-$ jq '.result.Members[] | {Date: .Created, Message: .Message}' r630_SELogs_20170615_132201.json
+$ jq '.result.Members[] | {Date: .Created, Message: .Message}' webserver1_SELogs_20170615_132201.json
 {
   "Date": "2017-05-22T19:12:57-05:00",
   "Message": "The system halted because system power exceeds capacity."